Vienna Hofburg Palace at dusk, imperial Austrian capital with Michaelerplatz dome and Habsburg architectural detail

 Hotel Bristol, A Luxury Collection Hotel

-"Built 1892 directly opposite the Opera — 150 rooms, the Bristol Bar, and the same Marriott management as the Imperial.
-Shares a corner with Sacher."
+"Built 1892 directly opposite the Opera, 150 rooms, the Bristol Bar, and the same Marriott management as the Imperial.
+Shares the opera-square block with Sacher."

 9.0